 #1 Spend Time at the Quiet Cove Pool

 Let’s start our list of things for adults to do on a Disney Cruise with my favorite activity: spending time at the Quiet Cove Pool.
-This onboard adults-only oasis is home to a pool (at the perfect temperature), whirlpool spas, and bar.
+This onboard adults-only oasis is home to a pool, whirlpool spas, and bar.
 The padded lounge chairs are perfect for reading a book, taking a nap, or just relaxing.
 If you skip a cruise port and stay on the boat, you can often have the Quiet Cove Pool all to yourself, like we did.

 #2 Treat Yourself to a Spa Day

 The Senses Salon and Spa is a retreat at sea.
 Choose from a variety of Spa Treatments (massages, body wraps, facials, aromatherapy, teeth whitening) and Salon Services (manicures, pedicures, hair styling, men’s grooming) to pamper yourself with.
 Senses also have steam rooms and a sauna.

 Spa appointments can be booked online, or once you get onboard.

 Note: The women’s relaxation room is underneath the sports court on the Disney Magic.
 We spent about an hour listening to the sound of basketballs dribbling above us.

 #3 Participate in Adult-Only Cruise Activities